arshiafarrokhi/KalleSite/README.md

 Hints :

-build with Html , css , sass , Tailwind & React
+build with Html , css , sass , Tailwind & JS
 It has been tried to clean the code happy we with star and follow in linkedin , enjoy coding :)